 @Natiko? @Pedro? @Faddy?
 Anyone else have ideas here?

-I think we can get 80% of the way there with the system I put out.
+I think we can get 80% of the way there with the system I put out.1.
+Priority should be calculated over a period of games.

 I agree with that, the replacement system doesn't need to be complex.
 That was just an idea.